norcams/iaas/docs/team/testing/persistence.rst

 Install secondary pubkey to cloud user and use to login SSH

-Install secondary user and pubkey in instance and use to login SSH
+Install secondary SSH user and pubkey in instance and use to login SSH

 Set root password with --password and verify